open-mmlab/mmrazor/README.md

 ## What's new

-MMRazor v0.3.1 was released in 5/4/2022.
+MMRazor v1.0.0rc0 was released in 1/9/2022.

+Please refer to [changelog.md](/docs/en/notes/changelog.md) for more details and other release history.
 ## Benchmark and model zoo

-Results and models are available in the [model zoo](/docs/en/model_zoo.md).
+Results and models are available in the [model zoo](/docs/en/get_started/model_zoo.md).

 Supported algorithms: